-The AHPPC has an ongoing role to advise the Australian Health Ministers’ Advisory Council (AHMAC) on health protection matters and national priorities.
+The AHPPC has an ongoing role to advise the Health Chief Executives Forum (HCEF) on health protection matters and national priorities.

-AHPPC is also tasked with the role of mitigating emerging health threats related to infectious diseases, the environment as well as natural and human made disasters.
+The committee is also tasked with the role of mitigating emerging health threats related to infectious diseases, and the environment as well as natural and human made disasters.

 - Blood Borne Viruses & Sexually Transmitted Infections Standing Committee